VCityTeam/UD-SV/Doc/Devel/Design/DesignNote017.md

      * Modify the API of building server to retrieve this temporal information from the database
      * Modify the way tiles are created in order to add their temporal interval of existence
   * In py3dtiles:
-     * Add the temporal information into the tiles: in the attributes of the b3dm linked to the batch_ids, add a temporal attribute having the corresponding value from the database
+     * Add temporal interval of existence of each city object in the tiles: in the attributes of the b3dm linked to the batch_ids, add a temporal attribute having the corresponding value from the database

 Each part is detailed below: